The Proceedings of the Friesian

 It has been suggested that an online message board be established for The Proceedings of the Friesian School.
 However, although the material at the Friesian site generates steady e-mail comment and feedback, often from people who have their own agendas, either philosophically or politically, there is rarely anything specifically concerning Friesian philosophy, and still little from philosophy students, either graduate or undergraduate.
 I will consider that there is sufficient interest in Friesian philosophy to warrant a message board, or blog, when there is actually a philosophy student, preferably a graduate student, who is interested in supervising such venues.
 Anyone desiring such a responsibility can create a message board or blog.
 If I am persuaded of their Friesian bona fides, it will be linked and promoted from this page.

 Meanwhile, an unauthorized Facebook page has been created for the Proceedings of the Friesian School.
 The editor has no connection or responsibility for that page and was not even informed of its existence by its creator.
 If this reflects interest in the Proceedings, its existence is gratifying, but so far brief persuals of its contents seem to indicate the same problem of irrlevance to Friesian philosophy that is evident in the history of e-mail traffic.
-There has also been some comment about the Proceedings at Twitter, to which the cautions here about Facebook also apply.
+There has also been some comment about the Proceedings at Twitter (now "X"), to which the cautions here about Facebook also apply.

 Occasionally, some rare correspondents are so enthusiastic that they hope to organize a sort of Friesian movement.
 In general, such things seem rather hopeless.
 It would be enough just to have some general interest.
 Instead, the movement should be for the restoration of Jeffersonian democracy and a Constitutional Government of limited and enumerated powers in the United States, and for the promotion of the principles of liberal democracy and the free market elsewhere.
 There are plenty of organizations, political and non-political, partisan and non-partisan, for people to join if they wish to help in that effort.
 Action in this respect is strongly recommended.
 The times are perilous, both at home and abroad.
 Not only is actual Constutional Government a dim, receding memory, but trendy ideology has become deeply anti-American, with American colleges and universities becoming circuses of intolerance, violations of civil rights, and simple thuggery, with academic degrees simultaneously overpriced and practically worthless.
 There is no overstating the folly and danger of this state of affairs, of which honest scholars and academics should be deeply alarmed and ashamed.